andreifoldes/o-timeusediary/docs/data-structure.md

 # Data Structure & Export

-Understanding O-ELIDDI's data collection and export formats
+Understanding O-TUD's data collection and export formats

 [← Back to Documentation Home](index.md)

 ## Overview

-O-ELIDDI collects timeline data across multiple dimensions and exports it in a structured CSV format.
+O-TUD collects timeline data across multiple dimensions and exports it in a structured CSV format.
 The application supports two export methods: automatic upload to OSF via JSPsych DataPipe (recommended) or local CSV download as a fallback.

 ### Key Features